-Circumnavigate the perimeter of camp and lead yourself deep into the woods where you are immersed into the beauty of the Northwoods.
-Stumble upon the cabin campfire sites, the archery pit, the zip line, and then find yourself back on the Campus.
+Circumnavigate the perimeter of camp and immerse yourself in the beauty of the Northwoods.
+Stumble upon the cabin campfire sites, the archery pit and the zip line, and then find yourself back on the Campus.

 Individual Campfire Sites

 Every Thursday, our cabins will congregate at their individual campfire sites that provide the perfect setting to have a relaxing cookout.